 - Performance-Based Vesting:

 In this approach, the vesting of a granted award is tied to achievement against performance metrics.
 These could be companywide financial goals like revenue targets or individual executive performance measures.
-Payouts are tied to 3 or 4 year goals and ensure alignment with company strategy.
+Payouts are tied to 3-or 4-year goals and ensure alignment with company strategy.
+Performance-based vesting is frequently incorporated into long-term incentive design to strengthen pay-for-performance alignment and connect executive compensation directly to measurable business outcomes.

 Evaluating The Potential Dilution Impact